JackPieCZ/EEPPR/README.md

    ```console
    conda
    ```
-   - Move to the EE3P3D directory using `cd` if you are not already there
+   - Move to the EEPPR directory using `cd` if you are not already there
    - If you have the CUDA XX.Y version installed (11.7, 12.1, 12.4), run the following command:
    ```console
    conda env create -f ./setup/environment_cudaXX_Y.yml